-- You could recieve up to £27,265 over the duration of the course
+- You could receive up to £27,265 over the duration of the course

 - How much you get does not depend on your household income

-- The loan is paid directly to you in three installments each academic year
+- The loan is paid directly to you in three instalments each academic year

 - Available in all subject areas for PhD-level qualifications lasting between three and eight years